IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

 ##  The "ietf-ucl-acl" YANG Module {#sec-UCL}

-   This module imports types and groupings defined in the "ietf-schedule" YANG module in {{!I-D.ietf-netmod-schedule-yang}}.
-It also augments the "ietf-access-control-list" module defined in {{!RFC8519}}.
+   This module imports types and groupings defined in the "ietf-schedule" module
+   {{!I-D.ietf-netmod-schedule-yang}}.
+It also augments the "ietf-access-control-list" module {{!RFC8519}}.

 ~~~~
 <CODE BEGINS> file "ietf-ucl-acl@2023-01-19.yang"